iyiolacak/rabbitbrain/README.md

 ---

 ## 🧠 Contributing to Rabbitbrain
-Rabbitbrain is community-driven, and contributions are what make it thrive!
+Rabbitbrain is community-driven, and contributions are what make it thrive.
 Here's how you can help:

 1. **Create new challenges:**
-Whether you're into math, logic, science, biology, psychology or even communication—add your own brain-busting problems for the community to solve.
+Whether you're into math, logic, science, biology, psychology or even communication - add your own brain-busting problems for the community to solve.

 2. **Improve the platform:**
 Got ideas for new features or bug fixes?
 Fork the repo, make your changes, and submit a pull request.